 flash lamp / IPL Hair Removal

-Flashlamps (also know as Intense Pulsed Light (IPL)) is emitted from a hand device on to the skin.
+Flashlamps (also know as Intense Pulsed Light (IPL)) emit light from a hand device on to the skin.
 The light targets melanin in hairs and heats the pigment up.
-The heat in the hairs is then transferred to the hair follicle, causing thermal damage.
+This heat is then transferred to the hair follicle, causing thermal damage.

 The cost of removing hairs by flash lamp is relatively high, but this is one of the most effective permanent hair removal products.

 Flashlamps were initially designed to treat other skin conditions but early trials showed that they are effective as permanent hair removal products too.
 Intense pulsed light works in a similar manner to lasers but with some important differences.
 IPL uses specific wavelengths of light that are set at the optimum for their absorption by the melanin pigmentation in the hair, yet at the same time minimising the trauma to the skin.
 A set of filters is used to ensure the correct types (or wavelengths) of light are used in the treatment.
 As there are more variables to adjust using this device than with a laser, its effectiveness is more dependant on the experience of the practitioner.